kraanzu/dooit/README.md

 <img src="https://user-images.githubusercontent.com/97718086/174438959-d8887b62-76de-4587-9619-91a4ecd6e1d6.png" align="right" alt="Todo Icon" width="150" height="150">

 # Doit ✔️
-*A todo manager that you didn't ask for, but needed !*
+*A todo manager that you didn't ask for, but needed !* \

-Doit is a TUI todo application that tries to be clean and minimal while packed with features at the same time \
-to make sure that you complete your tasks on time :)
+to make sure that you complete your tasks on time ;)

 # Installation 🔨